U.S. Route 49

 Guardian: "Much like Rodgers himself, Burch is an adventuresome collaborator…He has an unbound curiosity for different genres, but in his hands, they sound only like him."

 All Music Best of 2016: "Burch absorbed tradition so thoroughly, he knows it's a shame to exist solely in the past, so he makes albums as rich and delightful as this."

 Nashville Scene | Jim Ridley Jusqu'à ce qu'on se rencontre à nouveau

 Perhaps the most meaningful critique Meridian Rising received was by Jim Ridley in his cover story for the Nashville Scene.
 Jim was an award winning film critic and astute chronicler of music, art, and politics in Nashville.
 His passing in April 2016 left the community he championed heartbroken.
 Though Jim often said it was his honor to write about his city, the honor was ours.

 In one of Jim's last features, you'll find no better introduction to the strange story of Jimmie Rodgers.
-And for another beautiful example of Jim's writing, read his essay on Jacques Demy's The Umbrellas of Cherbourg (one of his many favorite films).
-Jim's final paragraph sums up our feelings of admiration and gratitude we feel to have known his friendship, advice, and support.
+For another example of Jim's beautiful writing, read his essay on Jacques Demy's The Umbrellas of Cherbourg.
+Jim's final paragraph sums up our feeling of gratitude to have known his friendship, advice, and support.